jp-jaiprakash/ai-enabled-marketplace/README.md

 2. Inside the MPC project let's add the tool to handle users [StoreTools](mcp_server/src/main/java/com/zenika/mcp_server/config/StoreTools.java)
     1. Create a Tool to place order after a deal is settled
+        - Before defining the tool, complete method `placeOrder` in [StoreService](mcp_server/src/main/java/com/zenika/mcp_server/service/StoreService.java) class.
+        - Complete OrderResponse in [OrderResponse](mcp_server/src/main/java/com/zenika/mcp_server/model/OrderResponse.java) to represent the order information.
+        - Define OrderRepository in [OrderRepository](mcp_server/src/main/java/com/zenika/mcp_server/repository/OrderRepository.java) to save the order in the database.
+        - Define the `OrderRequest` class in [OrderRequest](mcp_server/src/main/java/com/zenika/mcp_server/model/OrderRequest.java) to represent the order request.
+        - Define the 'OrderResponse' class in [OrderResponse](mcp_server/src/main/java/com/zenika/mcp_server/model/OrderResponse.java) to represent the order response.
+        - Follow the TODOs to handle finding the user, product and saving the order in the database.
+Also make sure to handle the case where the user or product is not found.
+        - Run the unit test for StoreService in [StoreServiceTests](mcp_server/src/test/java/com/zenika/mcp_server/service/StoreServiceTests.java) `placeOrder` to check if the method is working as expected.
         - The method should be annotated with `@Tool` and should return a `OrderResponse`.
         - The method should use the `storeService` to retrieve the user from the database.
         - The `@Tool` annotation should have the following parameters:
             - `name` provide a meaningful name for the tool, for example `placeOrder`
             - `description` provide a meaningful description for the tool, for example `"Place an order for a given product ID and quantity.
 Use this when the user confirms they want to buy something.Places an order for a client.
 Use this after a price has been agreed upon.
 The 'productId' MUST be the numerical ID of the product, which can be found by calling the searchProducts function."`
+        - Run the corresponding unit test cases for StoreTools in [StoreToolsTests](mcp_server/src/test/java/com/zenika/mcp_server/config/StoreToolsTests.java) to check if the tool is working as expected.

     2. Create a Tool get order status
+        - Before defining the tool, complete method `getOrderStatus` in [StoreService](mcp_server/src/main/java/com/zenika/mcp_server/service/StoreService.java) class.
         - The method should be annotated with `@Tool` and should return a `OrderResponse`.
         - The method should use the `storeService` to save the user in the database.
         - The `@Tool` annotation should have the following parameters:
             - `name` provide a meaningful name for the tool, for example `getOrderStatus`
-            - `description` provide a meaningful description for the tool, for example `"Get the current status of an existing order using its specific order ID (e.g., ORD-ABCD).`
+            - `description` provide a meaningful description for the tool, for example `"Get the current status of an existing order using its specific order ID (e.g., 1).`
+        - Run the corresponding unit test cases for StoreTools in [StoreToolsTests](mcp_server/src/test/java/com/zenika/mcp_server/config/StoreToolsTests.java) to check if the tool is working as expected.

 3. Using the UI or a curl command, ask to your agent to place an order or get the order status.
    - If you are not using the UI you can use the following curl command:
    - ```bash